Abbas-Khann/FVM-Explore/frontend/README.md

 ## Current Issues

---> input Arg Conversion depending upon on the type of the arg , only Value needs to be changed and checked --> Ouput formatting in Explorer
+--> input Arg Conversion depending upon on the type of the arg , only Value needs to be changed and checked ✅ --> Ouput formatting in Explorer✅
---> Deployed contract verfication
+--> Deployed contract verfication✅
 --> Send the Arg with the contract deployement
 --> API creation